sodacitylabs/boring-framework/docs/tutorials/getting-started.md

 # Getting Started with The Boring Framework
 This guide covers getting a simple application up and running with Boring.
-That application will have a webserver, Controllers to handle incoming http requests to that server, a database with migrations and Models to interact with that database.
+That application will have a webserver to listen for incoming http requests, Controllers to handle those http requests, a database with migrations and Models to interact with that database.

 This guide tries it's best to assume you have no prior experience with Boring and to some degree MVC and REST.
 It does assume you have familiarity with HTML, CSS, Javascript and specifically Node.js.
 If you don't then you'll find it to be hard to learn.